-7 Renovations to Add Value to Flipping Houses
+7 Rehab Ideas to Add Value to Your Fix-and-Flip

 Flipping houses isn’t about making them as beautiful or fashionable as they can possibly be.
-It’s about making the highest return you can possibly earn on each individual home.
+As with most everything in real estate investing, it’s about making the highest return you can earn on each home.

-Update or renovate the kitchen for best value
+Update or renovate the kitchen for the best value

-Once hidden from houseguests as a purely functional room, kitchens have evolved to become central gathering places.
+Once hidden from houseguests as a purely functional room, the kitchen has evolved to become a central gathering place.
 And unlike a living room, which changes little over the decades beyond paint and flooring, kitchens wear their age openly.

-Full Renovation: Does your fixer upper need a brand-new kitchen from scratch, or can you update the existing bones?
+Does your fixer-upper need a brand-new kitchen from scratch, or can you update the existing bones?

-If you go for a full renovation and remove all the existing cabinetry and fixtures, pause to ask whether the existing floor plan is as modern or efficient as it could be.
-Could there be a better return on investment if you added an island, or perhaps arranged the dishwasher?
-Could the oven, sink and refrigerator be more conveniently located?
+If you go for a full renovation and remove all the existing cabinetry and fixtures, pause to ask whether the existing floor plan is as modern or efficient as possible.
+Could there be a better return on investment if you added an island or perhaps arranged the dishwasher?
+Could the oven, sink, and refrigerator be more conveniently located?

 Before splurging on granite or marble counters, consider quartz or new synthetic stones.
-They can be more budget friendly, hardier, and come in a wider range of colors.
+They can be more budget-friendly and hardier and come in a wider range of colors.